trinhcon/CSC301-Upendo-Honey/docs/deliverable-2/deployment-github-workflow.md

 ### How We can Improve

-* We believe this worfklow achieves a balance between speed and stability (e.g. master branch + Git tags), and via security and usability (e.g. storing API keys securely + one-click production deployments).
+* We believe this workflow achieves a balance between speed and stability (e.g. master branch + Git tags), and via security and usability (e.g. storing API keys securely + one-click production deployments).
 * We've also accomplished this without using any paid functionality
 * The main downside of this flow is that to leverage the functionality without paying any fees, we had to use three different tools (Heroku, CircleCI, Github Actions)
 * If we had a larger budget, we could centralize functionality in a single service to make it easier for new developers to onboard